Keone245/Project/README.md

 ## **Pages:**
 1. Home (Includes the description above)

-2. History (Includes basic info on the history of the club)
+2. History (Includes basic info on the history of the club, including different eras)

-3. Current (Includes info on the club nowadays)
+3. Current (Includes info on the club nowadays such as their current season and players)

 4. Players and Coaches (Includes info on the players and coaches in the first team)

-5. Statistics (Includes statistics on the club)
+5. Statistics (This includes statistics on the club, such as trophies won or goals scored)

 ## **Footer:**
-* This includes links to files such as sources, or social media profiles.
+* This will include links to files such as sources, copyright notices, and social media profiles.